yogeshwaran01/telebot/README.md

  + Usage :
       + Tamil to English translations.
       + English to Tamil translations.
-      + Any number to english words
+      + Any number to English words
       + In English its provides meaning as verb, noun, adverb, adjective.
       + Flames (Fun Game).
       + Expand your name its explains your character (Fun Game).